sejungkwak/password-generator/README.md

 * Challenge from Brad Traversy & Florin Pop on Udemy '50 Projects in 50 Days'

 #### Takeaways from the instructor

+1. HTML

+- span for the result display area
+- a div wrapped all the options

+2. CSS

+- for the result display area, word-wraop: break-word, max-width: calc(100% - 40px) preventing from overlapping because of the copy icon(40px) on the right

+3. JavaScript

+- made functions that generate random character for each options using String.fromCharCode() and put them in an object const
+- length value is string, to change it to a number put + before the value
+- for the checked items used .filter() + Object.values()
+- need something when no options checked
+- for the copy part, return null when no password